-Thanks to the Mantles and the Garvins, Barrow’s Aneurysm and AVM Research Center performs research to better understand the biology of aneurysms and AVMs in order to improve the lives of those affected.
+Thanks to the Mantles, Barrow’s Aneurysm and AVM Research Center performs research to better understand the biology of aneurysms and AVMs in order to improve the lives of those affected.

-Show your gratitude to a Barrow physician or researcher who made a difference: Donate to Barrow today, and double your impact to save more lives.
+Show your gratitude to a Barrow physician or researcher who made a difference: Donate to Barrow today, and make your impact to save more lives.